Nozbe/WatermelonDB/docs/Advanced/Migrations.md

    ```

    ⚠️ Migrations are currently marked as "experimental", which means that the exact API may change at any moment.
-   In a future version, the experimental marker will be remved, and using migrations will be mandatory.
+   In a future version, the experimental marker will be removed, and using migrations will be mandatory.

 ## Migrations workflow